square/connect-api-examples/connect-examples/v2/csharp_payment/README.md

 ### Provide required credentials

-Open './appsettings.json' and replace "AccessToken", "LocationId" and "ApplicationId" with the ids you get from your square application created in [Square Developer Portal](https://connect.squareup.com/apps).
+Open `./appsettings.json` and replace "AccessToken", "LocationId" and "ApplicationId" with the ids you get from your square application created in [Square Developer Portal](https://connect.squareup.com/apps).
-<b>WARNING</b>: never upload .env with your credentials/access_token.
+<b>WARNING</b>: never upload `appsettings.json` with your credentials/access_token.

 If you're just testing things out, it's recommended that you use your _sandbox_ credentials for now.
 See